sheldon-wright/blog/content/blog/RHCSA-Networking-Lab/index.md

 title: "RHCSA Networking Lab"
 date: 2025-05-27
 draft: false
-description: "A networking lab walkthrough for the RHCSA"
+description: "A friendly introduction to managing network settings using nmtui on RHEL systems."
+summary: "A friendly introduction to managing network settings using nmtui on RHEL systems."
-topics: ["Linux", "nmtui", "Networking", "RHCSA"]
+topics: ["Linux", "nmtui", "Networking", "RHCSA", "RHEL"]
 ---
  This was a fun one!
 Let's do it together.